mid-19th century, "art, craft, skill"

 later "technical, technology"

-from Greek tekhno-, combining form of tekhnē "art, skill, craftsmanship, craft in work; method, system, an art, a system or method of making or doing"
+from Greek tekhno-, combining form of tekhnē "art, skill, means, craftsmanship, method, system, an art, a system or method of making or doing"

 from PIE teks-na- "craft" (of weaving or fabricating)